 Cusi Cram

-Cusi was a long-time writer on WGBH’s children’s program, Arthur for which she has received three Emmy nominations.
-She also worked as a writer on Showtime's The Big C, starring Laura Linney.
-She's written on television shows for both kids and adults which have aired on, Amazon, PBS, and the BBC.
+Cusi wrote for many years on the PBS children’s program, Arthur, for which she received three Emmy nominations.
+She also worked as a writer for several seasons on Showtime's The Big C, starring Laura Linney.
+Additionally, she’s written on television programs for both kids and adults which have aired on Amazon, PBS, and the BBC.
 She directed her first film, Wild and Precious, through AFI's Directing Workshop for Women where it won The Adrienne Shelly and Nancy Mallone Awards and played at over twenty festivals nationwide.